TalkTalk packages - what are my options?

 - Fibre broadband has superfast download speeds, up to 76Mb

 - Can change your package at any point, though this means re-contracting

 - Broadband is truly unlimited, with no download limits or web traffic management

 - Can upgrade package to include faster internet at any time

-- TV packages are incredibly flexible, with Boosts and rolling monthly subscriptions
+- TV packages are incredibly flexible, with rolling monthly Boosts

-- TV2Go and Talk2Go apps let you access your minutes and on demand TV from anywhere with Wi-Fi
+- TV2Go app lets you access your TV from anywhere with Wi-Fi

 What’s bad about TalkTalk packages?